-A subroutine (previously called a substrategy) is a strategy called from within a strategy using the Call Strategy object (see Table 11 on page 204) or another subroutine.
+A subroutine (previously called a substrategy) is a strategy called from within a strategy using the Call Strategy object (see Table 13 on page 207) or another subroutine.
 Like a strategy, a subroutine provides instructions to URS on how to route an interaction.
 A subroutine can contain any of the IRD objects, routing rules, or functions, including another subroutine.

-- Subroutine names appear in the Subroutines list rather than in the Strategies list.
-You get to this list by clicking the Subroutines icon shown in Figure 88 on page 113. - When in IRD's Interaction Design window, the object browser (see Figure 34 on page 61) lists any subroutines associated with strategies in a Subroutines folder.
+- Subroutine names appear in the Subroutines list, instead of in the Strategies list.
+You get to this list by clicking the Subroutines icon that is shown in Figure 89 on page 113. - When in IRD's Interaction Design window, the object browser (see Figure 35 on page 59) lists any subroutines associated with strategies in a Subroutines folder.

-For more information on subroutines, including the dialog boxes used for subroutine input and output parameters, see Universal Routing 7.6 Reference Manual.
-The "Business Process Samples" on page 351 include sample subroutines.
+For more information on subroutines, including the dialog boxes that are used for subroutine input and output parameters, see Universal Routing 8.0 Reference Manual.
+The "Business Process Samples" on page 361 include sample subroutines.